Cannonball and Sunspot are chilling on a beach, insisting on retiring from heroics. The moment Cap calls, they're in.

 "What, did you guys stop at a drive-thru?!"

 Tony's interactions with any of the non-SHIELD Avengers - zapping Bruce, snarking at Steve, insulting Thor's cape.
 Thor, Bruce, and the Captain have no idea how to deal with him, so they tend to fluctuate between offended indignation and vague amusement.

 Heck, Tony having a conversation with Loki while standing behind a bar stand is very funny given the circumstances.

 Bruce Banner/The Incredible Hulk

 Natasha tells Banner "it's only you and me" while convincing him to help SHIELD as Dr. Banner, not the Hulk.
-Then he scares her, she promptly grabs her gun...
+Then he scares her, "STOP LYING TO ME!".
+She freaks out and promptly grabs her gun.
+Bruce only chuckles, looks obviously amused and satisfied that he's just managed to troll her.
 "I'm sorry, that was mean.
 I just wanted to see what you'd do."
 But she keeps holding the gun, while telling the huge team outside to back off as it was a false alarm...